disponible también en español

 Latin America (and the Spanish-speaking community.)

-In 2004 there was one contry with over twenty million internet hosts: the United States.
-Now there are six with 25 million or more.
+In 2004 there was one contry with twenty million internet hosts: the United States.
+Now there are six with over 25 million.
+(See wordlwide data.)
 But they are nine if we consider as nations the Spanish-speaking community and the Chinese ethnic environment and since 2009 also Portuguese.

 The Spanish-speaking area includes 500 million people (nine tenths of which are in the American continent.)
 They dont speak identical languages but they understand each other and share culture and knowledge.
 This is, after English, the second largest language community in the western world.